GeoND-tech/GeoNDv1.1-CIFAR10/README.md

 ```

 - ### dla_paraboloidout
 A DLA model with a layer of paraboloid neurons as the output layer.
+After the Version 1.1 update which fixed some issues, it is possible to use paraboloid layers as output layers.
+However, the fixes also cause such models to always overfit, see the Evaluation section for details.

 In terms of code, first we import the Library:
 ```
 try:
     import geondpt as gpt